 Storing a kayak indoors is always your best bet, as it protects your vessel against damaging sunlight, rain, frost and other climatic conditions that can harm it.
 However, just putting your kayak inside is not enough to protect it from damage or deformity.
 To make sure the weight of your kayak is supported correctly when storing your kayak indoors, try these storage solutions:

-Sea Horse Storage.
-A Sea Horse is an aftermarket storage system that is very popular among kayak enthusiasts.
+A Seahorse is an aftermarket storage system that is very popular among kayak enthusiasts.
 Designed to properly support the weight of the kayak, this covered storage container not only supports the kayak in the proper way, it also folds up when not in use to keep it from taking up too much space in your garage or basement.

-Overhead Pulley System.
 Overhead pulley systems, which allow your kayak to be stored up and out of the way, are readily available for purchase.
-These systems come with all the hardware you need to safely hang and fully support your kayak so as to avoid warping or deformity to the hull of the boat.
+These systems come with all the hardware you need to safely hang and fully support your kayak to avoid warping or deforming the hull of the boat.

-Web Sling.
 As we mentioned in the first section, one of the best ways to store your kayak is with mesh nylon webbing that conforms to the shape of your kayak.
-Not only does this storage solution ensure that the weight of the boat is distributed evenly—to protect it from hull deformity and damage—it is also a great space-saving solution because it is overhead and out of the way.
+Not only does a web sling ensure that the weight of the boat is distributed evenly, it is also a great space-saving solution because it is overhead and out of the way.

-Wooden Racks.
-There are many companies today that make wooden racks designed to store one or more kayaks.
-These “J Racks,” as they are known, are great when you need easy access to your kayak (s) on a regular basis, and they are also superb at supporting the kayak.
-Although not as space-saving as the previous two options, they may be well worth the investment if space is not an issue.
-Blueprints for these “J Racks’ can be found online if you prefer to make your own rack rather than purchasing one.
+There are many companies that make wooden racks designed to store one or more kayaks.
+These “J Racks” are great when you need easy access to your kayak on a regular basis hey are also superb at supporting the kayak.
+Although not as space-saving as the overhead pulley system or web sling, they may be well worth the investment if space is not an issue.
+Blueprints for these “J Racks” can be found online if you prefer to make your own rack rather than purchasing one.

 Although inside storage should always be pursued as your first option, if you must store your kayak outside, here are some solutions:

-Build a wooden enclosure/rack.
-There are plans and blueprints throughout the World Wide Web on how to build an outdoor, doghouse-like rack enclosure for your kayak, one that will not only protect it from the elements, but also from damage and deformity, making sure it is supported correctly.
+There are plans and blueprints all over the Internet on how to build an outdoor, dog house-like rack enclosure for your kayak.
+This enclosure will not only protect it from the elements, but also from damage and deformity, making sure it is supported correctly.

-Sea Horse.
-If you opt to purchase the Sea Horse storage solution, this same case, which is weather resistant, can be used outside—either under a tarp or in a wooden enclosure—to support your kayak properly and protect it from the damaging rays of the sun and other climatic conditions.
+If you opt to purchase the Seahorse storage solution, this weather-resistant case can be used outside, either under a tarp or in a wooden enclosure.
+It will support your kayak properly and protect it from the damaging rays of the sun and other climatic conditions.

-Damage, deformity, degradation, theft and personal injury—these are all things you risk when you fail to store your kayak properly, essentially putting your investment and safety at risk.
-To avoid these maladies, follow the expert tips we have provided here for proper storage, paying special attention to the “things you want to avoid” section.
+Damage, deformity, degradation, theft and personal injury are all things you risk when you fail to store your kayak properly, which puts your investment and safety in harm’s way.
+To avoid these maladies, follow the expert tips we have provided here for appropriate storage.
 In doing so, you can forever be sure your kayak is in excellent condition and patiently awaiting your next big water adventure.